Passwordless MFA Everywhere

 Overview and the problem

 Zero Networks Access Orchestrator provides the ability to microsegment your networks and apply MFA to any network connection.
-In general, MFA network microsegmentation is the technique of using host level firewalls to enforce traffic control at each host, essentially turning every host into its own demilitarized zone (DMZ).
+In general, MFA network microsegmentation or multi-factor segmentation, is the technique of using host level firewalls to enforce traffic control at each host, essentially turning every host into its own demilitarized zone (DMZ).
 This will make any attacker’s life much harder if done properly.
 (BTW, it is hard to do properly, future blog post on that coming soon…) To do this in any network, you must start with the host level firewall, turn on block inbound, and implicitly allow only the traffic that is needed.

 There are several problems with this today.
 Very few organizations can implement microsegmentation due to the time-consuming nature of figuring out what is legitimate traffic on the network that should be allowed.
 Zero Networks helps overcome this issue, but we will cover that in a future blog.
 Even if an organization can microsegement the MFA network, attackers use that same legitimate traffic to laterally move inside an environment.
 Attackers love RDP, SSH, WinRM, WMI, etc., especially if they have credentials already.
 You can see this here.
 They also love a vulnerability that doesn’t even need credentials!
 The organization can’t block those ports and protocols because legitimate administrators would not be able to do their work.
 There are also other components that would potentially break if these were completely blocked.